These Chocolate Covered Oreos are rich, chocolatey, and super easy to make! Top with sprinkles, crushed peppermint, or cookie crumbs for a fun touch.

 Note 2: I love to top these with sprinkles, crushed peppermint, extra crushed Oreos, and colored candy melts!

-Note 3: The key to not scorching and ruining the chocolate is to melt in very short bursts and to stir a lot as so much melting happens outside of the microwave.
-We never want the chocolate to get hot, just warm enough to melt gradually and once it's smoothly melted, it should be room temperature.
+Note 3: The key to not scorching and ruining the chocolate is to melt in very short bursts and to stir a lot—so much melting happens outside the microwave.
+You never want the chocolate to get hot, just warm enough to melt gradually, and once it’s smoothly melted, it should be room temperature.

 Note 4: Melting chocolate slowly while stirring frequently prevents the cocoa butter from rising to the surface, which can cause a streaky appearance.
 Adding unmelted chocolate toward the end cools the mixture and “seeds” it, promoting the right crystals for a smooth, hard finish at room temperature.
 This process gives the chocolate a glossy look, prevents it from melting easily in your hands, and helps it set properly.